 Funding and disclosure

 All candidates, registered political parties, associated entities, groups and individuals are required to submit a return to ECQ disclosing details on any loans, donation and gifts given and/or received.
-All returns lodged with ECQ are published, as submitted, on the disclosure returns page of this website.
+All returns received prior to the introduction of the Electronic Disclosure System (EDS) on 1 March 2017 are published, as submitted, on the disclosure returns page of this website.
+All reportable transactions received after that date are published on EDS.

 Information on the requirements and obligations for persons or entities making a disclosure to ECQ can be found in the sections below: